alvinlolo/Team-Banana/README.md

 ## Communications
 ### Meetings

-Meetings will be had during the workshop sessions on Wednesday 4pm along with ‘virtual’ slack meetings when necessary.
+Meetings will be held during the workshop sessions on Wednesday 4pm along with ‘virtual’ slack meetings when necessary.

 ### Storage